mrbazzan/project-based-tutorial-in-javascript/README.md

 # PROJECT BASED TUTORIALS IN JAVASCRIPT

 1) ``change_pic``:
-- GOAL: Change a picture when it is clicked on.
+- GOAL: Change a picture when it is clicked.
 Also, to work on the file structure for ``html, css and js`` --> This folder contains:
 - image folder: all the images used in the project
 - a script folder: contanins the javascript file used